 - Applicants must submit to the department a single package that contains all the following

 Urban & Regional Planning Department Admissions Committee San José State University One Washington Square San José, CA 95192-0185

-A statement indicating which semester you are applying for (e.g. Fall 2013) and your current contact information, including mailing address, phone number, and e-mail address.
+A statement indicating which semester you are applying for (e.g. Spring 2014) and your current contact information, including mailing address, phone number, and e-mail address.
 If you have previously applied to the program and are re-applying, please indicate for which semester you previously applied.

 Three original, signed letters of recommendation that come from either university instructors who taught you or supervisors who managed you in paid or volunteer work.
 It is highly recommended that at least one letter come from a university instructor.
 If this is not possible, ask your letter writers to include an evaluation of your writing and analysis skills.
 These letters must be included in the package of materials submitted to the Urban and Regional Planning Admissions Committee, not to the SJSU Graduate Admissions Office.
 The department will only accept original, signed letters; faxed or emailed letters will not be accepted.

 A short biographical statement of purpose (approximately 1.5 single-spaced typed pages) that indicates how a Master of Urban Planning degree will help you to achieve your career objectives.

 Graduate Record Examination (GRE) scores are required for applicants with a GPA below 3.0.
 Original scores from the testing office must be submitted in a sealed, unopened envelope or sent directly by ETS (the code for SJSU is 4687).